 - Depending on what type of industry you decide to go into, there are lots of opportunities to travel and work in different states and/or countries

 - It is a very rewarding career, as you are helping all sorts of individuals, and teams, meet their goals

 - There is a lot of pressure on athletic trainers to produce results, meaning that it can be a stressful and/or challenging career

 - There will be times when you will have to work with uncooperative people, such as those who don’t really want to be there or those who don’t feel like your advice or training strategies are correct

 - Athletic trainers can work long, and often unpredictable hours, as they are at the mercy of an athlete’s or sports teams schedule

 The Bureau of Labor Statistics states that the employment of athletic trainers is projected to grow 19 percent from 2018 to 2028, which is much faster than the average for all occupations.

 This increase is thought to be because individuals, teams and organizations are becoming more aware of the health and competitive benefits of training correctly, treating injury and designing programmes to keep injury rates to a minimum.
-Some states in the United States require secondary schools to have athletic trainers as part of their sports programmes, and this is another reason why the demand for trainers in schools is set to increase by such a sizeable amount.
+Some states in the United States require secondary schools to have athletic trainers as part of their sports programmes, which is another reason why the demand for trainers is set to increase by such a sizeable amount.

-To become an athletic trainer, you will need at least a bachelor’s degree from an accredited university.
+To become an athletic trainer, you will need to achieve a bachelor’s degree from an accredited university.
 After graduating, it is not uncommon for aspiring athletic trainers to go on to achieve a masters degree in a related field, such as biology, anatomy, physiology or nutrition.